sagarjain0456/invoice-pdf-generator/README.md

 # Invoice PDF Generator

+# Setup Instructions for Windows OS userss:
+## Backend (FastAPI)

+1. Open a terminal and navigate to the backend folder: cd backend

+2. Create a Python virtual environment: python -m venv venv

+3. Activate the virtual environment: venv\Scripts\activate

+4. Install the required dependencies: pip install -r requirements.txt

+5. Start the FastAPI server:
+uvicorn main:app --reload

+The backend will now run at: http://127.0.0.1:8000

+## Frontend (ReactJS)

+Open a new terminal (keep backend running) and do the following:

+1. Navigate to the frontend folder: cd frontend

+2. Install Node.js dependencies:
+npm install

+3. Start the React development server: npm start
+The frontend will now run at: http://localhost:3000

+## Notes
+- Make sure the backend server is running before submitting the invoice form on the frontend.
+- After filling the invoice form in the browser, clicking **Generate PDF** will download the invoice.

 This is a full-stack web application built using ReactJS (frontend) and FastAPI (backend).
 The application allows users to enter invoice details, preview the invoice in real time, and generate a downloadable PDF invoice.

 Tech Stack